Put those two statements together, and you have the makings of the biggest economic opportunity of the 21st century.

 There are more where those came from

 The key to taking advantage of this enormous economic opportunity is to focus on quality and to demand the right price when you buy shares.
-To get after both of those goals, our Global Gains team regularly travels to China to meet with companies and assess the real opportunities on the ground.
+To get after both of those goals, our Global Gains team regularly visits China to meet with companies we find particularly promising, several of which operate in the green space.

-You can access our research and findings from our trips, as well as our entire lineup of current international stock ideas, with a free 30-day trial of Global Gains.
+You can access our research and findings from the trip, as well as our entire lineup of current international stock ideas, with a free 30-day trial of Global Gains.
 There is no obligation to subscribe.

-This article was originally published May 30, 2008.
+This article was first published on May 30, 2008.
 It has been updated.